Rishab-ms/Birthday-Slider/README.md

 # Rishab-ms.github.io
-a fun project made for my friend's bday
+a fun project made for my friend's bday , also wanted to put something on githhub since my profile is basically empty :/